pollingj/spree-enhanced-option-types/README.md

 ## Description

-This extension enchances spree functionality when handling products with numerous and complex variants.
+This extension enhances spree functionality when handling products with numerous and complex variants.

-Following enchancements are provided:
+Following enhancements are provided:

 * Admin side:
   * Selecting order of option types for prototype with drag & drop